Kirsten Morrell

 Kirsten Morrell (born Kirsten Maccoll Reade; December 1974) is a British-born New Zealand singer and songwriter, best known as the lead singer of the band Goldenhorse.

 Morrell is a trained operatic singer and performed as a national singer in the New Zealand Opera for two years.
 In the early 2000s, she found success fronting the pop group Goldenhorse, which debuted in 2002 with the chart topping album Riverhead.
 The band found continued success with the 2005 release of Out of the Moon, which also went platinum.
 In 2007 the band released their final album, Reporter, before entering a long hiatus.

 Morrell recorded her first album as a solo artist with the 2010 release of Ultraviolet, and returned to London to join the Crouch End Festival Chorus.
-Following the COVID-19 pandemic, Morrell began writing new solo material, and returned to New Zealand in anticipation of her upcoming sophomore album, Morrellium.
+Following the COVID-19 pandemic, Morrell began writing new solo material and returned to New Zealand, where she formed KMR Records, an independent label.
+In 2026, she released her second solo album, Morrellium.

 Morrell has been an active spokesperson for equitable trade and environmental causes, including as an ambassador for Greenpeace, and backing campaigns by Fairtrade.
 In 2005, she sang and appeared in the music video for Greenpeace version of "Anchor Me", which peaked at 3 on the New Zealand charts.

-Biography
+Early life

 Morrell was born to Tricia Reade in London, England, and was raised in Hampstead.
 Her parents eventually left London to start an organic farm in rural Cornwall, where Morrell spent the later part of her childhood.
 Morrell and her family moved to New Zealand when she was 12, uniting with her grandparents who lived in Taupō.

 Morrell attended Selwyn College in Auckland, receiving a music scholarship and classical training.
 In her teens, she began an English literature degree at the University of Auckland, which was put on hold until she returned to study at 24.
 She subsequently became a qualified yoga teacher, and in 2013, began studying an arts management masters at the Auckland University of Technology.

 Career

 Morrell has been involved in the music industry since the 90s, but has worked as a volunteer, a board member, executive and manager in various organizations, including People Tree, The Fair Trade Foundation, New Zealand Opera and Crouch End Festival Chorus, to name some.

-Morrell has been involved in the New Zealand Opera chorus for 12 years, performing as a core soprano.
+Morrell was also involved in the New Zealand Opera chorus for 12 years, performing as a core soprano.